moabukar/tf-mods/README.md

 # Terraform modules

-Some reusable TF modules to use for testing.
+Useful reusable TF modules to use for testing (AWS Core Services).

 ### Modules